REFERENCE TITLE: mobile home landlord tenant; amendments |

 Section 1.
 Section 33-1412, Arizona Revised Statutes, is amended to read:

-START_STATUTE33-1412.
+33-1412.
 Notice

 A. A person has notice of a fact if he the person has actual knowledge of it, has received a notice or notification of it or from all the facts and circumstances known to him the person at the time in question he the person has reason to know that it exists.
-A person "knows or "has knowledge of a fact if he the person has actual knowledge of it.
+A person "knows" or "has knowledge" of a fact if he the person has actual knowledge of it.

-B. A person "notifies or "gives a notice or notification to another by taking steps reasonably calculated to inform the other in ordinary course whether or not the other actually comes to know of it.
-A person "receives a notice or notification when it comes to his the person's attention, or in the case of the landlord, it is delivered in hand or mailed by registered or certified mail to the place of business of the landlord through which the rental agreement was made or at any place held out by him the landlord as the place for receipt of the communication or delivered to any individual who is designated as an agent by section 33‑1432 or, in the case of the tenant, it is delivered in hand to the tenant or mailed by registered or certified mail to him the tenant at the place held out by him the tenant as the place for receipt of the communication or, in the absence of such designation, to his the tenant's last known place of residence other than the landlord's mobile home or space, if known.
+B. A person "notifies" or "gives" a notice or notification to another by taking steps reasonably calculated to inform the other in ordinary course whether or not the other actually comes to know of it.
+A person "receives" a notice or notification when it comes to his the person's attention, or in the case of the landlord, it is delivered in hand or mailed by registered or certified mail to the place of business of the landlord through which the rental agreement was made or at any place held out by him the landlord as the place for receipt of the communication or delivered to any individual who is designated as an agent by section 33‑1432 or, in the case of the tenant, it is delivered in hand to the tenant or mailed by registered or certified mail to him the tenant at the place held out by him the tenant as the place for receipt of the communication or, in the absence of such designation, to his the tenant's last known place of residence other than the landlord's mobile home or space, if known.
 If notice is mailed by registered or certified mail, the tenant or landlord is deemed to have received such notice on the date the notice is actually received by him the tenant or landlord or five days after the date the notice is mailed, whichever occurs first.
 If notice is mailed by first CLASS mail to an addressee with an address outside of the United STATES or is sent as a letter with a private delivery service that is doing business in the destination country, the tenant or landlord is deemed to have received the notice on the date the notice is actually RECEIVED or seven days after the date the notice is mailed or is deposited with the private delivery service, whichever occurs earlier.
 If the notice is mailed to an address outside of the United States, a certificate of mailing ESTABLISHES a presumption that the notice was deposited in the United States mail on the date indicated on the certificate.

 Sec.
 2. Section 33-1413.01, Arizona Revised Statutes, is amended to read:

-START_STATUTE33-1413.01.
+33-1413.01.
 Utility charges; waste, garbage and rubbish removal charges; preemption

 A. If a landlord charges separately for gas, water or electricity there shall be a separate meter for every user.
 For each billing period the cost of the charges for the period shall be separately stated, along with the opening and the closing meter readings and the dates of the meter readings.
 Each bill shall show the computation of the charge generally in accordance with the serving utility company billing format for individual service supplied through a single service meter.